Skip to contents

 Create files

 These function write files specific to R package and research compendium (add_makefile).
-They are called by the main functions new_package, new_compendium, and refresh but they also can be used to overwrite files (with overwrite = TRUE) in case of broken code.
+They are called by the main functions create_new_package and create_new_compendium but they also can be used to overwrite files (with overwrite = TRUE) in case of broken code.
 When open = TRUE and overwrite = FALSE (default) files are open in the editor.

 add_description()